CODECRUNCHWORLDWIDE/C12-CRUNCH-3D/README.md

 ## 📂 **Resources**
 This repository contains all the resources you’ll need throughout the course:

-- **Lecture Slides**: Slide decks covering each topic.
+- **PowerPoint Slides**: Slide decks covering each week's topic.
+They include content covered in the workshops as well as extra guides and practice.
-- **Code Templates**: Boilerplate code and examples for projects.
-- **Mini-Projects**: Hands-on activities integrating Figma, Java, React, and Agile.
-- **GitHub Guides**: Best practices for version control and collaboration.

 ## 🗂️ Directory by Semester
 Explore the course materials organized by semester below: